How to Improve Your Credit Score

 Can I reach a good credit score without using credit cards?

 Yes.
-While progress may be slower, installment loans, rent reporting, and consistent payments can still lead to strong credit scores.
+While progress may be slower initially, using installment loans, credit-builder loans, rent reporting, and maintaining consistent payments will lead to strong, prime credit scores over time.

 Does using a debit card improve my credit score?

-No. Debit card transactions do not report to credit bureaus because they do not involve borrowing.
+No. Debit card transactions are simply pulling money from your own bank account.
+They do not report to credit bureaus because they do not involve borrowing money.

 Are rent reporting services worth using?

-They can be helpful for renters who pay on time consistently, especially if they do not use traditional credit products.
+Yes.
+They are incredibly helpful for renters who pay on time consistently, especially if they are trying to establish a credit profile without applying for traditional credit products.